Career advisers and teachers

-- Explore roles section gives a detailed overview of more than 350 health roles.
+- the Explore roles section which gives a detailed overview of more than 350 health roles

-- Compare roles tool to get bite-sized information on up to three roles in health.
+- a Compare roles tool to get bite-sized information on up to three roles in health

-- Course finder which lists undergraduate and postgraduate courses leading to clinical careers in health.
+- our Course finder which lists undergraduate and postgraduate courses leading to clinical careers in health

 We produce a wide range of information booklets about careers in health, which can be downloaded here.
 You can also order hard copies for free to use in lessons or at careers events.

 Information on health careers in Northern Ireland, Scotland and Wales can be found here.
 You can also take a look at our FAQs for teachers and careers advisers.

 Your local NHS

 As well as the information we provide here, practical help and resources are often available through your local NHS organisations.
 Each trust has its own policies and ways of working, but may be able to:

 - organise periods of work experience for students, linked to curriculum and school timetables